maptalks/expect-maptalks/README.md

 var v = new maptalks.VectorLayer('v').addGeometries(geos).addTo(map);
 expect(v).to.be.painted();
-//whether the layer is painted with an offset {x:5, y:3} from the center. expect(v).to.be.painted(5, 3);
+//whether the layer is painted with an offset {x:5, y:3} from the center.
+//a negative x to the left and a positive the the right.
+//a negative y to the top and a positive to the bottom. expect(v).to.be.painted(5, 3);
 ```